numpy/numpy/doc/source/reference/c-api/array.rst

     return value is the enumerated typenumber that represents the data-type that *op* should have.

-.. c:function:: void PyArray_ArrayType( \
-        PyObject* op, PyArray_Descr* mintype, PyArray_Descr* outtype)

-    This function is superseded by :c:func:`PyArray_ResultType`.

-    This function works similarly to :c:func:`PyArray_ObjectType` (...) except it handles flexible arrays.
-The *mintype* argument can have an itemsize member and the *outtype* argument will have an itemsize member at least as big but perhaps bigger depending on the object *op*.

 .. c:function:: PyArrayObject** PyArray_ConvertToCommonType( \
         PyObject* op, int* n)